 Being involved in any type of motorcycle accident can be a scary experience.
-These collisions can result in serious physical injuries, thousands of dollars in treatment and repair expenses, and weeks of lost wages.
+These collisions can result in serious physical injuries in Augusta, thousands of dollars in treatment and repair expenses, and weeks of lost wages.
 These damages can be difficult to recover from.
 Under Georgia’s insurance laws, you could file a claim against the driver responsible for the collision to recover compensation for these losses.

 However, not all drivers remain at the scene of the collision—leaving victims without any information to file their claims.
 If you are involved in a hit and run motorcycle accident, there are steps you can take to protect yourself, identify the driver, and secure the compensation you deserve.